Cost of Living in Malaysia

 We asked foreigners in Malaysia what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Malaysia, rental properties typically include common appliances such as refrigerators, washing machines, water heaters, air conditioners, and cooking stoves.
-In some cases, the rental property may also have a microwave, dishwasher, oven, and other kitchen appliances," remarked one expat living in Malaysia.
+In some cases, the rental property may also have a microwave, dishwasher, oven, and other kitchen appliances," said an expat in Malaysia.

 About the Author